-- 3. The associated State body has the same officers as the Reporting Unit. - 4.
-The financial affairs of the reporting unit are encompassed by the financial affairs of the associated State body for the financial year ending 30 June 2022. - 5.
+- 2. The associated State body is composed of the same Members as the Reporting Unit.
+There are no members of the Reporting Unit who are not also members of the associated State body. - 3.
+The associated State body has the same officers as the Reporting unit. - The financial affairs of the reporting unit are encompassed by the financial affairs of the associated State body for the financial year ending 30 June 2024. - 5.
 The associated NSW State body has, in accordance with prescribed State legislation, prepared accounts, had those accounts audited, provided a copy of the audited accounts to its members and lodged the accounts with the NSW Industrial Registrar. - 6.
-The Reporting unit attaches a copy of the audited accounts with ROC via an attachment; and - 7.
+The Reporting unit attaches a copy of the audited accounts and operating reports via two attachments; and - 7.
 A report under s254 of the Fair Work (Registered Organisations) Act 2009 has been prepared in respect of the activities of the Reporting unit and has been provided to members of the Reporting unit with the copies of the accounts.
 A compliant copy of this "Operating Report" is attached in your preferred format.